AikoSora/CloudletEngine/README.md

 ### Run bot

-To start the server, use the command:
+To start the bot, use the command:
 ```shell
 python manage.py startbot
 ```